-Steve Montgomery will return in 2018 for his fourth season as field manager of the Sioux City Explorers.
+Steve Montgomery will return in 2018 for his fifth season as field manager of the Sioux City Explorers.
 In his first 4 seasons with the X's, Steve has compiled an overall record of 222-178 (.555).
 The X's clinched have clinched a playoff spot in 2 of Steves first 4 seasons.
 In 2015, Montgomery was tabbed the American Association Field Manager of the year after compiling a record of 75 wins to just 25 losses, good for a .750 winning percentage.
 The X’s 75 wins and .750 winning percentage are both American Association League Records.

 In addition, the 2015 X’s also set new league marks for road wins in a season (38), stolen bases in a season (188), team earned run average (3.04), earned runs allowed (301), runs allowed (304) , hits allowed (750) and opponents batting average (.228).
 The X’s also boasted the best team batting average in the league with a .292 team batting average.
 In all, the X’s broke (9) American Association league records during their remarkable and record breaking 2015 campaign.

 Prior to joining the X's in 2014, Steve spent the previous 10 seasons (2004-2013) as the pitching coach for the Fargo-Moorhead Redhawks.
 Steve comes from a winning culture, as he has been a part of 9 playoff teams, 3 league championships and his pitching staff has lead the league in ERA in 5 of his 10 seasons in Fargo-Moorhead.